kuddai/blog/_posts/2018-02-10-aligning-datasets.md

 ### Traversing to find correlations

-The first graph is in a format similar to a PGM.

 The coolest part is that, once constructed, we can traverse this graph to correlate two nodes.
-If two nodes are connected, then through the edges we can propagate correlations.
+If two nodes are connected, then, through the edges, we can propagate correlations.
 Thus, using the example above, we can ask for;

 * `Income x Education level` or
 * `Welfare received x average cost of treatment`
 * and so on.

+This seems like an easy interface to use.
+Drawing lines on gaphs to return their relationship.

 ***